Back to: SQL Server Tutorial For Beginners and Professionals

 - The result sets of all queries must have the same number of columns.

-- In every result set the data type of each column must be compatible (well matched) to the data type of its corresponding column in other result sets.
+- In every result set, the data type of each column must be compatible (well-matched) with the data type of its corresponding column in other result sets.

-Use below SQL Script to create and populate the two tables that we are going to use in our examples.
+Use the SQL Script to create and populate the two tables we will use in our examples.

 CREATE TABLE TableA ( ID INT, Name VARCHAR(50), Gender VARCHAR(10), Department VARCHAR(50) ) GO INSERT INTO TableA VALUES(1, 'Pranaya', 'Male','IT') INSERT INTO TableA VALUES(2, 'Priyanka', 'Female','IT') INSERT INTO TableA VALUES(3, 'Preety', 'Female','HR') INSERT INTO TableA VALUES(3, 'Preety', 'Female','HR') GO